-10.1 The PSIAS require a quality assurance and improvement programme to be developed that covers all aspects of internal audit; including both internal and external assessments.

-- 10.2 If an improvement plan is required as a result of the internal and / or the external assessment, in order to further develop the existing service provisions, the Internal Audit Consortium Manager will coordinate appropriate action and report against this. - 10.3 On an annual basis the quality assurance and improvement programme, and any resulting improvement plan will be reported to senior management and the Audit Committee, as part of the annual report and opinion.
+- 10.1 The standards require a quality assurance and improvement programme to be developed that covers all aspects of internal audit; including both internal and external assessments. - 10.2 If an improvement plan is required as a result of the internal and / or the external assessment, in order to further develop the existing service provisions, the Internal Audit Consortium Manager will coordinate appropriate action and report against this to Senior Management and the Financial Scrutiny and Audit Committee, as part of the annual report and opinion.

-10.4 Internal Assessment
+10.3 Internal Assessment

-- 10.4.1 Internal assessment includes the ongoing monitoring of the performance of the contractor through the performance measures which form a key part of the contract and through the quality review of all completed audits, both of which is undertaken by the Internal Audit Consortium Manager. - 10.4.2 On conclusion of audit reviews a feedback form is provided to the key client on the audit process; the outcomes of which are reviewed to look to improve the service and any criticism received is investigated immediately and action take with the contractor to resolve the issue. - 10.4.3 The PSIAS also require periodic self-assessment in relation to the effectiveness of internal audit, the detail and outcomes of which are then forwarded to the Section 17 Officer and Head of Finance for their independent scrutiny, before the summary of which is provided to the Financial Scrutiny and Audit Committee as part of the annual report and opinion.
+- 10.3.1 Internal assessment includes the ongoing monitoring of the performance of the contractor through the performance measures which form a key part of the contract and through the quality review of all completed audits, both of which is undertaken by the Internal Audit Consortium Manager. - 10.3.2 On conclusion of audit reviews a feedback form is provided to the key client on the audit process; the outcomes of which are reviewed to look to improve the service and any criticism received is investigated immediately and action taken with the contractor to resolve the issue. - 10.3.3 The standards also require periodic self-assessment in relation to the effectiveness of internal audit, the detail and outcomes of which are then forwarded to the Section 17 Officer for their independent scrutiny, before the summary of which is provided to the Financial Scrutiny and Audit Committee as part of the annual report and opinion.
 This information enables the Financial Scrutiny and Audit Committee to be assured that the internal audit service is operating in accordance with best practice.

-10.5 External Assessment
+10.4 External Assessment

-10.5.1 External assessments must be conducted at least once every five years by a qualified, independent assessor or assessment team from outside the Authority.
+10.4.1 External assessments must be conducted at least once every five years by a qualified, independent assessor or assessment team from outside the Authority.
 This can be in the form of a full external quality assessment that involves interviews with relevant stakeholders, supported by examination of the internal audit approach and methodology leading to the completion of an independent report, or a validated self-assessment, which the Internal Audit Consortium Manager compiles against the PSIAS assessment tool, which is then validated by an external assessor / team.
+The full external quality assessment is the chosen option for Eastern Internal Audit Services.

-10.5.2 An external assessment will:
+10.4.2 An external assessment will:

-- Provide an assessment on the internal audit function's conformance to the PSIAS; - Assess the performance of the internal audit activity in light of its charters, the expectations of the various boards and executive management; - Identify opportunities and offer ideas and counsel for improving the performance of the internal audit activity, raising the value that internal audit provides to the organisation; and - Benchmark the activities of the internal audit function against best practice. - 10.5.3 The Internal Audit Consortium Manager will agree with the Section 17 Officer, the Head of Finance and the Financial Scrutiny and Audit Committee the approach to be taken and the qualifications and independence of the external assessor / team, including any potential conflict of interest.
+- Provide an assessment on the internal audit function's conformance to the standards; - Assess the performance of the internal audit activity in light of its charter, the expectations of the various boards and executive management; - Identify opportunities and offer ideas and counsel for improving the performance of the internal audit activity, raising the value that internal audit provides to the organisation; and - Benchmark the activities of the internal audit function against best practice. - 10.4.3 In January 2017 Eastern Internal Audit Services was fully assessed by the Institute of Internal Auditors.
+The conclusion of the review was: